-Anyone who displays symptoms of coronavirus (COVID-19) can and should get a test as quickly as possible.
+Anyone who displays symptoms of coronavirus (COVID-19) can and should get a PCR test as quickly as possible.
 Tests can be booked online through the NHS testing and tracing for coronavirus website, or ordered by telephone via NHS 119 for those without access to the internet.
-Essential workers, which includes anyone involved in education or childcare, have priority access to testing.

-Parents should inform schools immediately of the results of a test:
+Parents should inform the school immediately of the results of a test:

-if someone tests negative, if they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
-Other members of their household can stop self-isolating.

-if someone tests positive, they should follow the 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection' and must continue to self-isolate for at least 10 days from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
-The 10-day period starts from the day when they first became ill.
-If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.
-Other members of their household should continue self-isolating for the full 14 days.
+- · if someone tests negative, if they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
+Other members of their household can stop self-isolating. - · if someone tests positive, they should follow the 'stay at home: quidance for households with possible or confirmed coronavirus (COVID-19) infection' and must continue to self-isolate for at least 10 days from the day after their symptoms began . - · If they have tested positive whilst not experiencing symptoms but develop symptoms during the isolation period, they should restart the 10 day isolation period from the day they develop symptoms.

-In the event of a positive test, that child's hub will then be sent home to isolate for a period of 14 days.
-Household members of those contacts who are sent home do not need to self-isolate themselves unless the child who is self-isolating subsequently develops symptoms.
+Other members of their household (including any siblings) should self-isolate for 10 days from when the symptomatic person first had symptoms or tested positive, if they are required to by current guidance (i.e. are under 18, or are double vaccinated).

-In the event of Covid 19 symptoms showing during the school day, the pupil will be isolated in Nectar room and supervised until they can be collected from the outside door.
-Staff will wear a mask for this, adding gloves and an apron if they need to directly make direct contact with the child.
+In the event of Covid-19 symptoms showing during the school day, the pupil will be isolated and supervised until they can be collected from the outside door.
+Staff may wear a mask for this, adding gloves and an apron if they need to directly make direct contact with the child.